mkcor/datavis-tut/README.md

 As you can see, I tend to keep (all) my virtualenvs under `~/.virtualenv`; adapt to your own tree and practices.

+Activate your virtualenv:

     $ source ~/.virtualenv/gnode-datavis/bin/activate
     $ pip install --upgrade pip

+Don't deactivate it until further notice.

 Install all the Python packages used in this course:

     $ pip install -r requirements.txt

+### Matplotlib

 I wanted to run the dev version of `matplotlib`, so I did: